Goiânia accident: Events

 Four months before the theft, on May 4, 1987, Saura Taniguti, then director of Ipasgo, the institute of insurance for civil servants, used police force to prevent one of the owners of IGR, Carlos Figueiredo Bezerril, from removing the radioactive material that had been left behind.
 Figueiredo then warned the president of Ipasgo, Lício Teixeira Borges, that he should take responsibility "for what would happen with the caesium bomb".
 The Court of Goiás posted a security guard to protect the site.
-Meanwhile, the owners of IGR wrote several letters to the National Nuclear Energy Commission (CNEN), warning them about the danger of keeping a teletherapy unit at an abandoned site, but they could not remove the equipment by themselves once a court order prevented them from doing so.
+Meanwhile, the owners of IGR wrote several letters to the National Nuclear Energy Commission (CNEN), warning them about the danger of keeping a teletherapy unit at an abandoned site, but they could not remove the equipment on their own once a court order prevented them from doing so.

 Theft of the source

-On September 13, 1987, the guard who was tasked with protecting the site did not show up for work.
-Taking advantage of the absence of the guard, burglars Roberto dos Santos Alves and Wagner Mota Pereira illegally entered the partially demolished IGR site.
-They partially disassembled the teletherapy unit and placed the source assembly – which they thought might have some scrap value – in a wheelbarrow, taking it to Alves's home.
-There, they began dismantling the equipment.
+On September 13, 1987, the guard tasked with protecting the site did not show up for work.
+Roberto dos Santos Alves and Wagner Mota Pereira illegally entered the partially demolished IGR site.
+They partially disassembled the teletherapy unit and placed the source assembly in a wheelbarrow to later take to Roberto's home.
+They thought they might get some scrap value for the unit.
+They began dismantling the equipment.
 That same evening, they both began to vomit due to radiation sickness.
-Nevertheless, they continued in their efforts.
 The following day, Pereira began to experience diarrhea and dizziness, and his left hand began to swell.
-He soon developed a burn on his hand in the same size and shape as the aperture – he eventually underwent partial amputation of several fingers.
+He later developed a burn on his hand in the same size and shape as the aperture, and he underwent partial amputation of several fingers.

-On September 15, Pereira visited a local clinic, where his symptoms were diagnosed as the result of something he had eaten; he was told to return home and rest.
-Alves, however, continued with his efforts to dismantle the equipment and eventually freed the caesium capsule from its protective rotating head.
+On September 15, Pereira visited a local clinic, where he was diagnosed with a foodborne illness; he was told to return home and rest.
+Roberto, however, continued with his efforts to dismantle the equipment and eventually freed the caesium capsule from its protective rotating head.
 His prolonged exposure to the radioactive material led to his right forearm becoming ulcerated, requiring amputation on October 14.

-Opening the capsule

-On September 16, Alves succeeded in puncturing the capsule's aperture window with a screwdriver, allowing him to see a deep blue light coming from the tiny opening he had created.
+On September 16, Roberto punctured the capsule's aperture window with a screwdriver, allowing him to see a deep blue light coming from the tiny opening he had created.
 He inserted the screwdriver and successfully scooped out some of the glowing substance.
 Thinking it was perhaps a type of gunpowder, he tried to light it, but the powder would not ignite.

-The exact mechanism by which the blue light was generated was not known at the time the IAEA report of the incident was written, though it was thought to be either ionized air glow, fluorescence, or Cherenkov radiation associated with the absorption of moisture by the source; a similar blue light was observed in 1988 at Oak Ridge National Laboratory in the United States during the disencapsulation of a 137Cs source.
+The exact mechanism by which the blue light was generated was not known at the time the IAEA report of the incident was written, though it was thought to be either ionized air glow, fluorescence, or Cherenkov radiation associated with the absorption of moisture by the source; a similar blue light was observed in 1988 at Oak Ridge National Laboratory in the United States during the disencapsulation of a caesium-137 source.